 Student's Name:

-School: Grade :
+School: Grade:

-I hereby acknowledge receipt of information regarding my rights s, responsibilities, and protections.
+I hereby acknowledge receipt of information regarding r my rights, responsibilities, and protections.

-Signature of Parent or Guardian: Date:
+Signature of Parent or Guardian: Date: -

-PLEASE COMPL ETE THE FOLLOWING IF APPLICABLE :
+PLEASE COMPLETE THE FOLLOWING IF APPLICABLE :

-Student is on a continuing medication program as prescribed d by a physician: (Please check one) YES NO
+Student is on a continuing medication program as pr rescribed by a physician: (Please check one) YES NO

-If YES, you have my permission to contact student's phys ician:
+If YES, you have my permission to contact studen nt's physician:

 Physician's Name: Telephone:

 Medication: Dosage:

 Medication: Dosage:

-Colorali (Pupil's Name) (Date of Birth)
+lease sign where indicated below and ensure receipt of this form by the school of the and other information to the news media, interested schools, parent-teacher as (Pupil's Name)

-School: Grade: :
+School: Grade:

-☐ Check if an exception may be made to include s student information and photos in the yearbook.
+☐ Check if an exception may be made to include student information and photos in the yearbook.

-Signature of Parent or Guardian:
+Signature of Parent or Guardian: (Date) -

-(Date)
+15. 5

-3. By signing below, you give the district permission to have p photographs of your student in the yearbook and other school related public
+3. By signing below, you give the district permission to o have photographs of your student in the yearbook and other school related publications.

 Student's Name:

 School: Grade:

-Signature of Parent or Guardian: Date:
+Signature of Parent or Guardian: Date: -

-4. Release of Information to Military Recruiters: Federal law renotify the District that such information is not to be released (EC information.
-C 49061 - 49076).
-Please check the appropriate box concerning the release of

-YES - Okay to release information ☐ NO - Do not rel ease information
+al law requires districts to release student directory information to the military unled Please check the appropriate box concerning the release of this information.
+NO - Do not release information ess parents notify the District that such